lloc/Whoami/readme.txt

 Just another widget to show a photo, a bio and some social media links with nice webfont-icons

-The plugin is using the JustVector Social Icons Font created by [Alex Peattie](http://www.alexpeattie.com/projects/justvector_font/).
+The plugin is using a web font version of [Alex Peattie](http://www.alexpeattie.com/projects/justvector_font/)'s JustVector icon.
+Thanks to [Sergio Díaz](http://www.martianwabbit.com/) for his work.

 == Installation ==